artix75/psyc/README.md

 PsyC is a C implementation of some of the most common Artificial Neural Networks.
 It provides a linkable dynamic library and a command line tool.
-It has been written mainly for autodidactic purpose, so it's not guaranteed to be safely used in production contexts, but you can play with it if you want.
+It has been written mainly for autodidactic purpose, so it's not guaranteed to be safe in production contexts, but you can play with it if you want.

 Surely it's not the state-of-the-art neural network implementation, because its code has been structured with the aim of being easly readable and